bss-aero/bss-aero.github.io/index.md

 ## I want to contribute!

 Cool!
-As our projects are Open Source, the contribution is the right spirit!
+As our projects are Open Source and Free (as in freedom), the contribution is the right spirit!
-You can check out our main ideas on our _[Creation Manifesto](/manifesto.pdf)_.

 We use some tools to help out our community, _Git_ is one of them.
 If you aren't familiar with _Git_ you should _really_ check out about it [here](https://guides.github.com/introduction/git-handbook/).